adam-mcguinness/sup-linux/README.md

-# LinuxSup - Face Authentication for Linux
+# SupLinux - Face Authentication for Linux

 A secure face authentication system for Linux, inspired by Windows Hello.
 Uses infrared cameras for enhanced security and integrates with Linux PAM for system-wide authentication.